-New advice about how to feel good about our bodies and how to make informed decisions about cosmetic treatments is being launched today by the Mental Health Foundation (MHF), supported by the Joint Council for Cosmetic Practitioners (JCCP) and the British Beauty Council.
+New advice about how to feel good about our bodies and make informed decisions about cosmetic treatments is being launched today by the Mental Health Foundation (MHF), supported by the Joint Council for Cosmetic Practitioners (JCCP) and the British Beauty Council.

-The practical advice has been tailored to support people at three stages of life, each of which can come with its own concerns about body image: young adulthood, parenting and mature adulthood.
+The practical advice has been tailored to support people at three stages of life, each of which can come with its concerns about body image: young adulthood, parenting and mature adulthood.
 The three new guides are:

 Highlights the most common influences on body image in adulthood, sharing tips for maintaining a healthy body image, and addressing safety and informed choice if someone is seeking cosmetic treatments.

-The MHF and the JCCP believe that everyone who seeks cosmetic procedures should be provided with accurate information that informs choice, and increases awareness of how these procedures interact with their mental health.
+The MHF and the JCCP believe that everyone who seeks cosmetic procedures should be provided with accurate information that informs choice and increases awareness of how these procedures interact with their mental health.

 Helena Grzesk, Chief Operating Officer at the British Beauty Council, said: “We are delighted to collaborate with the Mental Health Foundation to support the launch of these essential toolkits promoting healthy body image and wellbeing.
 We know that body image can affect self-esteem and mental health at all ages; raising awareness and supporting young people and parents to make informed decisions is crucial.

-“Part of the work we do at the British Beauty Council is representing the sector at government level and raising public awareness.
-The Council has recently published a report, ‘The Effects of the Personal Care Services on Mental Health and Wellbeing’ which includes important recommendations for further UK-based trials, funding and for the accelerated development of higher-level qualifications to upskill the workforce and improve the support of mental health and wellbeing in the future.”
+“Part of the work we do at the British Beauty Council is representing the sector at the government level and raising public awareness.
+The Council has recently published a report, ‘The Effects of the Personal Care Services on Mental Health and Well-being', which includes important recommendations for further UK-based trials, funding and the accelerated development of higher-level qualifications to upskill the workforce and improve the support of mental health and wellbeing in the future.”

 Notes to editors